An-113/HTML-CSS/README.md

 # HTML-CSS
-These are the projects I made as a beginner in learning HTML and CSS
+Hello!!
+These are some of the projects I made as a beginner in learning HTML and CSS.